serendipity-projects/lifecycle-helper-maven-plugin/src/site/markdown/usage.md

 ### Display execution plan of a project

-If you run execution-plan goal without arguments all maven lifecycle/phases are displayed in the execution plan order grouped by Lifecycle.
+If you run execution-plan goal without arguments all maven lifecycle/phases are displayed in the execution plan order.

 ```
 > mvn it.serendigity.maven.plugins:lifecycle-helper-maven-plugin:execution-plan